How to Fix the Problems with Drupal’s Default Robots.txt File

 # Paths (clean URLs)

 # Paths (no clean URLs) – fixed!

-Now your robots.txt file is working as you would expect it to.
+- Now your robots.txt file should be working as you expect it to.

 Additional Changes You Can Make for SEO